dissolveds/Incident-Response/Memory Analysis.md

 Offline:
 - **%SystemRoot%\Memory.dmp**  Crash dumps, not raw, can be analyzed via WinDbg
 - **hiberfil.sys**  Windows hibernation file, compressed memory image from the previous boot. hiber2bin/imagecopy to convert to raw
+- **pagefile.sys**  Not a complete copy of RAM,  parts of memory paged out to disk
 - **.vmem** file    VMware
 - **.bin** file     Hyper-V
 - **.mem** file     Parallels